 Design a modular system that can be made to order and scale at will.
 Then interface that system with a dashboard to provide users with quick, customizable access to their desired content.

 Next, I wanted to discover our parameters and technical limitations.
 I worked closely with Architecture, Database, and Engineering teams.
 Together we collaborated on the best solutions for the software.

 Next, I wanted to learn were our current customers pain points were.
-Then discover our parameters and technical limitations.
-From there we designed screen flows and presentations to showcase the applications basic structure and customizable features to our stakeholders.
+From there I designed screen flows and presentations to showcase the applications basic structure and customizable features to our stakeholders and product owners.

 I created wireframes that we could make quick prototypes for the AOS users.
 I created everything in Axure so I could prototype and deliver polished visual comps all in one tool.

 Next we went use case by use case and built out an experience that allowed the next generation of small to mid-size banks and credit unions track their real-estate assets with ease.